-- following our school's attendance procedures and the School Attendance Policy. - maintaining accurate attendance records around justified or unexplained absences. - monitoring and following up student absences. - addressing the learning needs for students with attendance concerns. - ensuring Child Protection requirements are adhered to for any matter relating to school attendance where safety, welfare or wellbeing concerns arise for a student. - notify other teachers of students from the same family when a parent verbally explains absences. - following through the action plan when someone asks for help.
+- following our school's attendance procedures and the School Attendance Policy. - maintaining accurate attendance records around justified or unexplained absences. - monitoring and following up student absences. - addressing the learning needs for students with attendance concerns. - ensuring Child Protection requirements are adhered to for any matter relating to school attendance where safety, welfare or wellbeing concerns arise for a student. - notifying other teachers of students from the same family when a parent verbally explains absences.